Drama & Theatre BA (Hons)UCAS Code: W400|Duration: 3|Full Time|Creative Campus|UCAS Campus Code: L46

 Advanced Studies in Drama & Theatre

-In your final year, you will complete an individual research project with specialised supervision from within the School.
-Technique-focused classes will develop your skills in movement and ensemble.
-You will specialise in two of the programme’s signature practices.
-For example, you can choose to set up a theatre company and deliver a drama programme within the community, create a piece of contemporary multimedia performance, or adapt a classical play for new audiences.
-You can also opt to direct a play with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.
+Also in your final year, you will take technique-focused classes to hone your skills in movement and ensemble work.
+You can also opt to study directing with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.

 There is a range of career opportunities available to Drama and Theatre graduates.
 For many of our students, their degree will lead to a PGCE, and a rewarding career in teaching.
 Other graduates choose to work with young people or communities across a range of settings, as applied drama practitioners in the areas of youth work, addiction and recovery, and theatre-in-education.
 For some, professional training in dramatherapy will offer a pathway to using healing aspects of drama as part of the therapeutic process.
 Many of our graduates take up front-line roles across the creative industries; as actors, performance-makers, stage-managers, writers, and directors.
 Some choose to form their own theatre companies, creating touring or site-specific performances across the UK.
 Jobs in creative development, audience engagement, and arts management are also exciting destinations for graduates.
 Or, if you wish, a Drama degree equips you to take up the challenge of postgraduate study.